Rachel Isaacs: Biography

 Isaacs was mentored at JTS by Rabbi Carie Carter, who placed the tallit across Isaacs' shoulders at her ordination.
 Rabbi Carter was a closeted lesbian during her time at JTS, and wrote the originally-anonymous chapter "In Hiding" about lesbian Conservative rabbis in the 2001 book Lesbian Rabbis: The First Generation.
 Rabbi Carter is now openly lesbian, and works at Brooklyn's Park Slope Jewish Center, which Rachel Isaacs interned at.

+In 2011 Isaacs became the first openly lesbian rabbi ordained by JTS, and later that year she became the first openly gay rabbi to join the Rabbinical Assembly.

 In 2014, Isaacs was named one of "America's Most Inspiring Rabbis" by the Jewish Daily Forward.
 In 2016, she delivered the evening Hanukkah benediction at the White House.